 The name Bunting is synonymous with plastics having provided magnetic separator and metal detector solutions for several decades.
 Bunting Metal Separation equipment is used both in the production of virgin and waste plastic.

-Bunting Magnetic Separators and Metal Detectors remove tramp metal from conveyed coal to protect crushers and other processing machinery from damage.
-For larger coal handling terminals, many of the large Electro Overband Magnets are designed to suit.
+Bunting Magnetic Separators and Metal Detectors remove tramp metal from conveyed fuel (including biomass, coal, refuse, etc) to protect crushers and other processing machinery from damage.

 Successful recycling is dependent on the ability to effectively recover or remove metal.
 Magnetic Separators separate ferrous metals, Eddy Current Separators recover non-ferrous metals, and stainless-steel is separated using the SSSC or HISC.